 When a veteran returns home with an injury they may not find their home to be suitable.
 In fact, they may not even have a home to return to.
 Homes for Our Troops is an organization that is dedicated to retrofitting veteran’s homes to make them work, or when needed, to building a home for a veteran.
 You can choose to make a monetary donation or even donate your time to help build or fix a home.

 Showing Them Respect through Actions

 My husband is a US Army Veteran living with a partial service-related disability.
-Rick enlisted in the United States Army in 1984.
-He was Honorably Discharged in 1998.
-He was a STAFF SERGEANT (SSG) last based at Fort Leonard Wood and a Mental Health Specialist.
-He served for more than 13 years!
+Rick enlisted in the United States Army in 1984 and he served for more than 13 years!

 - Meritorious Service Medal